 As we check out, we start our long but pleasant and spectacular drive to Pamukkale.
 We make a visit to the , where the medieval merchants used to stay overnight, and then we stop at Konya to visit the world famous , formerly the place where the mystic philosophy of Mevlana Celaleddin Rumi was taught.
 Strolling through the streets of Konya, we will have lunch at a local restaurant before heading on to Pamukkale.
 Dinner and overnight in Pamukkale.

 After breakfast we will sail to Kisebuku Bay, where we have a nice swimming break.
 After lunch, we leave in the afternoon for Cokertme Bay.
-Dinner and overnight on board.
+Dinner on board.

 Transfer to Izmir Airport to board the flight to Istanbul that gives best connection to your international flight out of Istanbul.